CosmanAgraz/rshobu-net/README.md

 Its only executing these commands on our root directory, not inside our `client/` directory.
 This means our application will fail because Azure has not installed the React dependecies, and the React app is also not being built.

-5. We want to: nvigate to ./client subdirectory, install dependecies, and build my React application.
+5. We want to: nvigate to `./client` subdirectory, install dependecies, and build my React application.
 6. So, add this to your `root/package.json` scripts (not to be confused with `root/client/package.json`!)

 ```"build": "cd ./client && npm install && npm run build"```

-That .yml file, and Github Actions, will give the instruction to Azure Web App on how to get our dependecies, and  build our application.
+Using the .yml file, Github Actions will give the instruction to Azure Web App to get our dependecies, and build our application.
-This:

 ```
         npm install
 ```
 Installs the dependecies in the root directory (the Express server).

-This:
 ```
         npm run build --if-present
 ```
 Is calling the script: `cd ./client && npm install && npm run build` which installs the dependecies in the `client/` directory (the React app), then builds it.

-Hopefully my half-assed tutorial taught you something. 😉
+And that, is how it's done. 😉